LingzhangMeng/scTidyGene/README.md

 # Description
-The R package scTidyGene is developed for geneating conserved expressed genes and differentially expressed genes in scRNA-seq analysis in a loop manner, which means automatically calculate and generate a list containing conserved expressed genes across all clusters, and could automatically calculate and generate differentially expressed genes accross all clusters.
+The R package scTidyGene is developed for geneating conserved expressed genes and differentially expressed genes in scRNA-seq analysis in a loop manner, which means automatically calculate and generate list(s) containing conserved expressed genes and/or differentially expressed genes across all clusters, .
 During the calculation and generation the list, this package could deteck and avoid those clusters with less than 3 cells.

 # Installation
 library(devtools) </br>